- Zlatni Rat, the Golden Horn beach

 Climb the highest peak in the Adriatic, Vidova Gora

 Bol nestles at the foot of Vidova Gora, a mountain which is the highest point of the Adriatic archipelago at 778 metres.
 It is about a 2 hour climb from Bol (the path starts off the main road shortly above our apartment).
 The views are simply spectacular and well worth the hike.
-At the top there is a very authentic, rustic restaurant (link below) which, in season, organises pick-ups by minibus from the town to the top for a meal and back again.
+At the top there is a very authentic, rustic restaurant which, in season, organises pick-ups by minibus from the town to the top for a meal and back again.